-With more than 170 million users on the eBay platform, we recognize the importance of providing our customers a safe environment for commerce.
+With more than 182 million users on the eBay platform, we recognize the importance of providing our customers a safe environment for commerce.
 To help create that environment, we invest significant resources and employ a variety of measures to detect and prohibit those who attempt to misuse our services.

-One example of how our policies and relationships with external parties can have a positive global impact concerns our efforts to address illegal wildlife trafficking.
+One example of how our policies and relationships with external parties can have a positive global impact includes our efforts to address illegal wildlife trafficking.
 While the problem of illegal wildlife trafficking goes beyond our marketplace, and online commerce in general, we have taken several approaches to address the issue, including:

-Proactive enforcement of our Animal and Wildlife Products Policy to block or remove prohibited listings;
+- Proactive enforcement of our Animal and Wildlife Products Policy to block or remove prohibited listings;

-Creating consumer awareness through our membership in the Wildlife Trafficking Alliance and the Coalition to End Wildlife Trafficking Online;
+- Creating consumer awareness through our membership in the Wildlife Trafficking Alliance and the Coalition to End Wildlife Trafficking Online;

-Receiving training from experts in illegal wildlife detection techniques and collaboration with industry peers on best practices; and
+- Receiving training from experts in illegal wildlife detection techniques and collaboration with industry peers on best practices; and,

-Advocating for stronger laws to address wildlife trafficking, including with the European Commission in support of a complete ivory ban throughout the EU.
+- Advocating for stronger laws to address wildlife trafficking, including with the European Commission in support of a complete ivory ban throughout the EU.

 eBay believes that both private industry and the public sector have an important role to play in keeping the Internet open and safe.
 We collaborate with tech industry peers, retailers, brand owners, law enforcement agencies, trade associations and government regulators to share best practices and stay on top of emerging trends.
 We also urge lawmakers to understand that the policies and programs we have voluntarily put in place, for the good of our customers and our company, can be much more effective than a one-size-fits-all regulatory or legislative mandate.
 At the same time, we look forward to continued cooperation with our government and private sector partners to maintain and enhance these programs.

 Partnership with Regulators and Private Sector Stakeholders